toniebox-reverse-engineering/toniebox/wiki/microSD-extension-cable.md

 - Open the slot by pushing it towards the capacitor
 - Take the original card out and replace it with the extension cable
-- Close the microSD slot and simultaneously press with one finger on the latch while locking it into place with a flat screwdriver.
+- Close the microSD slot and simultaneously press with one finger on the latch while locking it into place with a flat screwdriver or a fingernail.
 ![](https://github.com/danieldur/toniebox/blob/master/pics/microSD-extension-cable/pic09.jpg)

 ## Step 4: Glue the new microSD slot in an accessible place